 Double check the age requirements

-The details for job postings are always subject to change, as are the age requirements.
+The details for job postings are always subject to change, as is the minimum age requirement.
 When you’re ready to submit an application, spend a few extra minutes making sure that you still qualify to save you an unnecessary headache and bummer if you find out you’re now too young.

 Keep your parents in the loop

-No matter what kind of job you take, keep your parents or guardians informed and involved win the process.
+No matter what kind of job you take, keep your parents or legal guardian informed and involved win the process.
 You want to be sure that the job you’re pursuing is legit, and adults are a great resource for keeping you safe during the job hunt.
+Be sure you have parental consent before applying to a job opportunity.

 Watch out for scams